Dook97/firefox-qutebrowser-userchrome/README.md

 This config is a (soft) fork of [aadilayub's](https://github.com/aadilayub/firefox-i3wm-theme).

-The main differences are:

-- this one is maintained, because I use it
-- navbar isn't completely removed; it shows on focus (hover or `Ctrl+L`)
-- color of text in tabs is determined by the color code of the tab's container

-It's goal is to remove all unncessary visual clutter while preserving functionality.
+Its goal is to remove all unncessary visual clutter while preserving functionality.
 That means you could use this user chrome with an otherwise normal firefox config, though I recommend you give a try to the [tridactyl](https://github.com/tridactyl/tridactyl) extension, which I think